Data on internet activity in Africa

 in the São Tomé and Principe islands.

-A red one would appear in the Indian Ocean
+A dark red one would appear in the Indian Ocean

 if this map included Mauritius and blue for the Seychelles.